 Not all salespeople are professionals.
-Being a professional implies a level of ability that not everyone can claim, combined with a certain attitude and behavior.
-On the other hand, being a professional has nothing to do with what you sell or who you sell it to.
+Being a professional implies a certain level of ability that not everyone can claim, combined with a certain attitude and behavior.
+On the other hand, being a professional has little to do with what you actually sell or who you sell it to.
 Here are some of the attributes that professional salespeople share.

 Pride in Your Job

 It's not uncommon for salespeople to hide what they do behind titles such as account executives, customer reps, product specialists, and so on.
 Professional salespeople are proud to be in sales.
 They know that the job they do supports both their employers and their customers.
 Salespeople serve others just as doctors or teachers or even firefighters do, and professional salespeople know that.
 Salespeople talk to dozens or even hundreds of other people every day.
 Professional salespeople know that they can make each and every one of these contacts a positive experience for the other person, taking the opportunity to make things a little better for everyone they interact with.
 Salespeople who are professionals also know that they are the faces of the companies they represent, and they act accordingly.

 Professionals in many fields are required to keep learning and training no matter how experienced they get.
 Doctors, lawyers, and accountants, just to name a few, all have continuing education requirements to keep their certifications.
 Salespeople who are professionals realize it's just important for them to keep learning and growing, even though there's no rule specifically requiring it.
 Many companies are aware of this need and well regularly send their salespeople to classes or provide them with training material.
 However, professional salespeople who work for companies that don't provide such opportunities will get training on their initiative.
 Professional salespeople also keep trying out new things, whether it's a sales channel they never used before, a new cold calling script, or a different approach to closing.